bpar476/DefendMeSquire/DefendMeSquireGame/README.md

 Climb ladders - W, S
 Interact - E

+If at any point you get stuck, press Escape to reload from the last checkpoint.

 ## Acknowledgments

 Special thanks to my fiance Emily who supported me through development, and to my friends who tested the early prototype.